Patient meets her blood donors

 Teresa Locke Benson had a rare condition called paraoxysmal nocturnal hemoglobinuria (PNH).
-There is no cure for this condition except a bone marrow transplant.
-Initially, Teresa was reluctant to undergo the transplant as the prospects of finding a perfect match were dim, and the side effects from a less-than-perfect match were daunting.
+The only cure: a bone marrow transplant.
+Initially, Teresa was reluctant to pursue a transplant as the prospects of finding a perfect match were dim, and the side effects from a less-than-perfect match were daunting.
 For six years Teresa was dependent on blood and platelet transfusions.
-Even so, she was able to lead a fairly normal life.

 Through Teresa, the Blood Center had a unique opportunity to demonstrate that blood donations truly do save lives.
-Teresa wanted to meet and thank her blood donors.
+Teresa wanted to meet and thank her blood donors and they wanted to meet her.
 Letters were sent to Teresa's 147 local donors and the response was overwhelming.
-Over 40 donors attended the event and met Teresa.
-It was moving and inspiring to hear Teresa tell her story to them and to know that the room was filled with her "lifesavers." *
+More than 40 attended a special gathering and met Teresa.

 As Teresa told her donors that day in December, 2007, " ‘Thank you' are the right words but my feelings about my profound ability to live again go far beyond them."

 Would you like to help?